Brown Paper Tickets, facing claims by many artists who are owed money, says coronavirus pandemic led to systems failure

 “It’s a mess,” BPT’s Jordan said.
 “Everybody will get paid — it’s just going to take us some time.
 This is a huge backlog that will get cleared up.
 We have not been able to take care of our customers and clients the way we think they should be taken care of.”

-Since its founding in 2000, BPT has enjoyed a David-vs.-Goliath narrative, and a reputation for being grassroots heroes in a predatory ticketing industry — the homegrown, Seattle alternative to megalodons like Ticketmaster, with modest service fees ($0.99 plus 5 percent of each ticket) and a focus on small- to mid-sized theaters, music venues and community events.
+Since its founding in 2000, BPT has enjoyed a David-vs.-Goliath narrative, and a reputation for being grassroots heroes in a predatory ticketing industry — the homegrown, Seattle alternative to megalodons like Ticketmaster, with modest service fees ($0.99 plus 5% of each ticket) and a focus on small- to mid-sized theaters, music venues and community events.

-BPT handles ticket infrastructure so smaller organizations don’t have to — it sells tickets online and over the phone and then, when the event is over, mails the organizer the box-office earnings, minus BPT’s service fee: $0.99 plus five percent per ticket.
+BPT handles ticket infrastructure so smaller organizations don’t have to — it sells tickets online and over the phone and then, when the event is over, mails the organizer the box-office earnings, minus BPT’s service fee.

 That automated system of tracking ticket sales and paying artists and organizations what they’re owed, Jordan said, has worked smoothly for two decades — even during the pandemonium after Hurricane Sandy in New York, which complicated a tremendous number of events.